NHS patient caught selling his drugs in undercover film - BBC News

 A patient has been caught in an undercover BBC film illegally selling prescription drugs which cost the NHS £10,000 a year.

-In this instance he put it on eBay, where other prescription drugs were also being advertised.

-A spokesperson for the online auction site said a number of listings had been removed, adding: "eBay sellers are prohibited from listing prescription drugs, in line with rules set by the Medicines and Healthcare Products Regulatory Agency."

-You can also see this story in full on BBC Inside Out West Midlands at 19:30 GMT on BBC One on Monday 16 January or via iPlayer afterwards
+You can see this story in full on BBC Inside Out West Midlands at 19:30 GMT on BBC One on Monday 16 January or via iPlayer afterwards.